AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Videos cannot be played with SmartCropVideoViewer on Internet Explorer 11 and Safari (CQ-4281422).

-* Use of move button to move multiple assets, from one folder to another, fails in [!DNL Experience Manager] running on [!DNL Dynamic Media] - scene7 runmode (CQ-4280384).
+* Use of move button to move multiple assets, from one folder to another, fails in [!DNL Experience Manager] running on [!DNL Dynamic Media]&ndash;Scene7 runmode (CQ-4280384).

 * Distorted video is seen on asset details when MIME type is other than MP4 (CQ-4279704).